oracle-livelabs/pts/upgrade-to-23ai/lab2-autoupgrade/autoupgrade.md

     ```

-    The autoupgrade tool was successful.
-If you want, you can check the log files for details regarding this upgrade.
+    The auto-upgrade tool was successful.
+You can check the log files for details regarding this upgrade.

 You may now **proceed to the next lab**.